On the propagation of gravitational waves in matter-filled Bianchi I universe: Axial perturbations: Equations and Solutions

 \subsubsection{Finding an expression for $ U $}

-In order to solve the equations \eqref{13e} or \eqref{13f}, we require an explicit functional form of $ U $ in terms of $ t $ and $ r $.
-We can find an expression for $ U $ from the normalisation condition \eqref{N} satisfied by the perturbed four-velocity.
-We find:
+To solve \eqref{13e}, we require an explicit functional form of $ U $ in terms of $ t $ and $ r $.
+We can determine it from the normalisation condition \eqref{N} satisfied by the perturbed four-velocity.
+For the axially perturbed background \eqref{7b}, we find that the non-zero four-velocity components are: